desaiashu/maya/README.md

 - Refresh needs to load the other data (eg. perspective)
 - Don't request new perspective every time

+- Make search boxes bigger on web

 #### 0.1.0 test:

 - Test updated user data model

-- Save context on perspectives, retrieve context from subthreads
-- Update and test summarization code to handle perspective contexts

 - Hide search + related when keyboard is open?